 Shannon (Miller) Duval graduated in 1995 with majors in English and Political Science.
 While in the University of Indiana graduate program for higher education administration, she developed an interest in nonprofit leadership.
 Shannon has served in leadership positions in several hospital foundations and is currently the president of Mercy Medical Foundation in Des Moines.

 Lorna (Benson) Horwich has worked for Minnesota Public Radio in many capacities (including news director in the St. Peter bureau and local host of All Things Considered) since graduating from in 1990 with majors in Political Science and Communications.
 She currently is a St. Paul-based correspondent for MPR, covering health care and environmental issues.

 Marjorie Opuni-Akuamoa graduated in 1992 with majors in French and Political Science prior to earning multiple degrees (including a Ph.D.) at Johns Hopkins.
-She is currently a Senior Advisor for the Joint United Nations Programme on HIV/AIDS in Switzerland.
+She has served as Senior Advisor for the Joint United Nations Programme on HIV/AIDS in Switzerland.